Ross Perot Fast Facts

 2004-2009 - Chairman Emeritus of the board of Perot Systems.

-May 2008 - The five Perot children give a $50 million gift to the new Victory Park branch of the Museum of Nature and Science in Dallas, Texas, in honor of their parents, Margot and Ross Perot.
+May 2008 - The five Perot children give a $50 million gift to the new Victory Park branch of the Museum of Nature and Science in Dallas in honor of their parents, Margot and Ross Perot.
 The new location will be named the Perot Museum of Nature and Science.

 November 3, 2009 - Dell Incorporated buys Perot Systems for $3.9 billion, a net gain of about $400 million for the Perot family.

-November 2011 - The Perot Museum of Nature and Science in Dallas, Texas, names a new species of dinosaur (Pachyrhinosaurus perotorum) after the Perot family.
+November 2011 - The Perot Museum of Nature and Science in Dallas names a new species of dinosaur (Pachyrhinosaurus perotorum) after the Perot family.